Avnu/OpenAvnu/daemons/gptp/README.rst

 * WinPCAP Developer's Pack (WpdPack) is required for linking - downloadable from http://www.winpcap.org/devel.htm.

+* CMAKE 3.2.2 or later

+* Microsoft Visual Studio 2013 or later

 The following environment variables must be defined:
 * WPCAP_DIR the directory where WinPcap is installed